offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 Bambu Studio/Object Seam_TOPIC
 ```

 Printed objects that require accurate fitting with other components (e.g., screws or other printed parts) sometimes don't fit they way they should because of variances introduced during printing.
-For holes and contours running *running down the Z-axis*, Bambu Studio provides calibration steps to compensate for these variances:
+For holes_BS and contours_BS running *running down the Z-axis*, Bambu Studio provides calibration steps to compensate for these variances:

 ![Bambu Studio Prepare screen contour hole example](bambu_studio_prepare_contour_hole_example.png)

-* **Contour** - The outer perimeter of the object as printed up the Z-axis (collective outer perimeters of the layers that make up the printed object).
+* **Contour_BS** - The outer perimeter of the object as printed up the Z-axis (collective outer perimeters of the layers that make up the printed object).
 The example above is the object of a salad bowl.
-The shape of the unhollowed out bowl is the contour.
+The shape of the unhollowed out bowl is the contour_BS.

-* **Hole** - The perimeter of a void/cavity within an object as printed up the Z-axis.
+* **Hole_BS** - The perimeter of a void/cavity within an object as printed up the Z-axis.
 The example above is the object of a salad bowl.
-The shape of the hollow/indent in bowl is considered a hole.
+The shape of the hollow/indent in bowl is considered a hole_BS.

-  An object may have multiple holes.
-Types of common holes include threaded holes for screws / bolts, drainage holes, and holes for connectors (e.g., dowels).
+  An object may have multiple holes_BS.
+Types of common holes_BS include threaded holes_BS for screws / bolts, drainage holes_BS, and holes_BS for connectors (e.g., dowels).

-The process involves printing a test object and either using calipers or a standard screw to determine how far off the hole/contour is from its intended !!baseline!!.
-That value can then be inserted into an object's properties under **Quality** → **Precision** → **X-Y hole compensation** and **X-Y contour compensation**.
+The process involves printing a test object and either using calipers or a standard screw to determine how far off the hole_BS/contour_BS is from its intended !!baseline!!.
+That value can then be inserted into an object's properties under **Quality** → **Precision** → **X-Y !!hole!! compensation** and **X-Y !!contour!! compensation**.

 ![Bambu Studio Prepare screen hole and contour compensation properties](bambu_studio_prepare_hole_and_contour_compensation_properties.png)